cmhwood/eda-pw-week-5-assignment-part-3/readme.md

 ### Required Features

--done Create an empty array named `myCollection`.
+- Create an empty array named `myCollection`.

 - Create a function named `addToCollection`.
 It should have this basic structure:

   - ```js
       function addToCollection(collection, title, artist, yearPublished) {
         // your code here...